Inchkeith: James IV's linguistic experiment

 During the reign of James IV of Scotland, Inchkeith was allegedly the site of a language deprivation experiment.
 Robert Lyndsay of Pitscottie wrote in a chronicle that in 1493, James IV directed that a mute woman and two infants be transported to the island, in order to ascertain which language the infants would grow up to speak isolated from the rest of the world.
 This speech, in contemporary theory, would be the "original" language, or the "language of God".
-Pitscottie's version of the story, written in Scots language and given here in modern spelling beneath, was;"And also the king gart tak ane dum woman and pat hir in Inchekeytht and gaif hir tua young bairnes in companie witht hir, and gart furnische them of all necessar thingis pertening to thair nourischment that is to say, meit, drink, fyre and candell, claithis, with all uther kynd of necessaris quhilk (is) requyrit to man or woman, desyrand the effect heirof to come to knaw quhat langage (or, "leid") thir bairnes wald speik quhene they cam to lauchfull aige.
-Some sayis they spak goode hebrew bot as to myself I knaw not bot be the authoris reherse."In modern English: "The king ordered a mute woman to be put on Inchkeith and gave her two young children in company with her, and provided them with everything they would need for their nourishment, food, drink, fire and candle, clothes, and all other kinds of necessities needed by man or woman.
-He was desirous to discover what language the children would speak when they came of proper age.
-Some say they spoke good Hebrew, but I myself know no more than my sources say.
+Pitscottie's version of the story was:

 However, there are no contemporary sources or documents describing such an experiment, and modern historians consider the story implausible.
 James IV took a boat from Leith to the island on 20 June 1502 and went on to Kinghorn.

 Rough Wooing, Reformation, and the 17th century

-In the 16th century, the island suffered further English depredation during the war of the Rough Wooing.
-The General Duke of Somerset garrisoned the island in 1547 after the Battle of Pinkie Cleugh.
+In the 16th century, the island was the subject of fighting during the war of the Rough Wooing.
+A fort on the island was damaged by an English force in May 1544.
+The English commander Duke of Somerset garrisoned the island in 1547 after the Battle of Pinkie Cleugh.
 His force of marines was ordered to reinforce the island, so they built a large square fort, with corner towers, on the site of the present day lighthouse.
 A French soldier, Jean de Beaugué, described how the building works were visible from Leith in June 1548.
 De Beaugué wrote that four companies of English soldiers and a company of Italians were ordered to help the English workmen, who were "pioneers" not soldiers.